viaBlock/atn_setup/README.md

 ### To run test:

 So the simple scenario requires server and client parts.
 Server is started in background and waiting for requests from any client.
-Client(s) are talking to server by ATN connection:
+Clients are talking to server via CLNP:

 ** Server instance (run from project root) specified with -s parameter:
 ```sh
 ./atn/test/chatapp -s -l <ATN address>
 ```
-Server instance will receive message from client and send it back unmodified to the same client the message received from.
+Server instance will receive message from client and send it back unmodified to the same client that originates the message

 *** Client instance:
 ```sh